 What are LNT principles, and how do they affect my wedding?

-Leave No Trace (LNT) is a simple set of principles designed to help you leave public places as good as (or better!) than you found them.
+Leave No Trace (LNT) is a set of principles designed to help you leave public places as you found them.
 This means following common sense principles like not popping confetti on the trail or leaving trash behind.
 Yes, this includes those that advertise themselves as biodegradable!
-And ones you may not think of, like not spreading non-native flower petals in an area or walking off trail on cryptobiotic crust.
+And ones you may not have throught of!
+Such as not spreading non-native flower petals in an area or walking off trail on cryptobiotic crust.
 Don’t worry- I’m not here to be a party pooper.
 I WILL help you find ways to have your perfect day while also helping ensure you can still come back and visit your wedding location 10 years from now!

 Not sure if an elopement or mid-larger wedding is right for you?